the Creative Commons Attribution 4.0 License.

 Because the mean is heavily influenced by the extreme outliers in these data, parametric methods are not representative.
 Nonparametric methods relying on the median are more representative.
 The modified Z-score is one such method; it relies on the mean absolute deviation (MAD).
 Data are marked as outliers when the modified Z-score is larger than a value D. Our choice of D (1.5) is discussed in Sect.
 S4 of the Supplement.

 Based on previous studies, the region is expected to act as a sink for atmospheric CO2.
-Periods of high drawdown are specifically thought to occur when the light returns in spring and allows for autotrophic production during phytoplankton blooms, including under ice blooms (Arrigo et al.2012; Ardyna et al.2020), and during upwelling events in the marginal ice zone (Mundy et al.2009).
-The release of CO2 during the dark season, when no photosynthesis can occur and the region becomes (net) heterotrophic, is inhibited by extensive sea ice cover (Yager et al.1995).
-This ice-covered period can be associated with CO2 supersaturation (Duke et al.2021).
+Periods of high drawdown are specifically thought to occur when the light returns in spring and allows for autotrophic production during phytoplankton blooms, including under ice blooms (Arrigo et al., 2012; Ardyna et al., 2020), and during upwelling events in the marginal ice zone (Mundy et al., 2009).
+The release of CO2 during the dark season, when no photosynthesis can occur and the region becomes (net) heterotrophic, is inhibited by extensive sea ice cover (Yager et al., 1995).
+This ice-covered period can be associated with CO2 supersaturation (Duke et al., 2021).
 Autumn is a transitional period between a summer highly stratified environment, in which light is available and the sea ice and meteoric freshwater flux are dominant, and a winter environment, which is dark, unproductive, and influenced by sea ice growth and brine rejection.
 In the northern North Atlantic, autumn is associated with the breakdown of stratification near the surface due to higher wind speeds and storms.
-This pattern is repeated in the Greenland Sea: the average wind speeds tended to increase during the period of this study (days of the year 240–256; Qu et al.2012), and August and September were associated with increasing concentrations of dissolved CO2 after a seasonal low in July (Arrigo et al.2010).
+This pattern is repeated in the Greenland Sea: the average wind speeds tended to increase during the period of this study (days of the year 240–256; Qu et al., 2012), and August and September were associated with increasing concentrations of dissolved CO2 after a seasonal low in July (Arrigo et al., 2010).

-The fall of 2017 had exceptionally low sea ice cover for the region (Sumata et al.2022), allowing unprecedented access to undersampled regions of the shelf.
-The parameters which usually explain most of the variability infCO2 in the ocean surface are temperature (T), salinity (S), AT, and DIC: gas solubility is expected to increase with decreasing temperature and change with salinity, as a result of variable dissociation constants due to their dependence on ion activities; with increasing AT, the fCO2 is expected to decrease, as these are the ions associated with increasing the ocean buffer capacity (Zeebe and Wolf-Gladrow2001); and DIC is taken up by autotrophs during primary production and converted to organic matter.
+The fall of 2017 had exceptionally low sea ice cover for the region (Sumata et al., 2022), allowing unprecedented access to undersampled regions of the shelf.
+The parameters which usually explain most of the variability infCO2 in the ocean surface are temperature (T), salinity (S), AT, and DIC: gas solubility is expected to increase with decreasing temperature and change with salinity, as a result of variable dissociation constants due to their dependence on ion activities; with increasing AT, the fCO2 is expected to decrease, as these are the ions associated with increasing the ocean buffer capacity (Zeebe and Wolf-Gladrow, 2001); and DIC is taken up by autotrophs during primary production and converted to organic matter.
 The data collected on the Northeast Greenland Shelf in fall of 2017 do not clearly show the patterns expected (Fig. 3).
 The data are scattered, and outliers do not follow a discernable pattern with respect to salinity or temperature.
 Outliers occur during both cruises, in measurements from both labs, toward high and low AT and DIC concentrations, and at different depths.
 There is no clear correlation between the outliers and any variable measured.
 Therefore, we have to surmise that we are currently missing a (set of) variable(s) and/or process(es) with which to describe the extreme values in these data, and we do not have sufficient justification to remove any of the outliers from the dataset.
 We cannot discard any data points without a good reason to flag them as outliers, and using linear correlations loses some efficacy with this amount of variability in the dataset.
 Mean values are not representative of the data; therefore, any attempt at statistical analysis necessarily relies on nonparametric techniques, such as the modified Z-score.

 By using median values of fCO2 for the steps in each controlling variable (T, S, etc.), rather than the mean, and picking fCO2 values between which the correlation is to be made or using an extreme modified Z-score outlier flag (>D=1.5), a linear relationship can be established for temperature (Fig. 3a).
 The same method fails for salinity (Fig. 3b), as the median fCO2 follows a slightly polynomial shape; thus, the line is an overestimate compared with the values calculated from CO2SYS.
-The median and interquartile range (IQR) for the mixed-layer depth based on the N2 are 410.49 and 147.58 µatm, respectively; this is above the projected atmospheric value for the region of 395 µatm based on SeaFlux (Fay et al.2021), although it is for the entire time period and, hence, may not be representative (Fig. 4).
+The median and interquartile range (IQR) for the mixed-layer depth based on the N2 are 410.49 and 147.58 µatm, respectively; this is above the projected atmospheric value for the region of 395 µatm based on SeaFlux (Fay et al., 2021), although it is for the entire time period and, hence, may not be representative (Fig. 4).
 If we divide further by time, the period before 10 September has a median of 477.66 and an IQR of 201.96 µatm; after this date, the median decreases to 367.89 with an IQR of 110.66 µatm.
 This indicates a change in conditions, either between the sampling period or the sampling locations, with the region turning from a source into a sink.
 For samples taken near the surface, the apparent oxygen utilisation is under 95 %, indicating either oxygen use in biochemical processes or the active ventilation of or mixing with waters with even lower dissolved oxygen concentrations.
 In the case of the former, this may also be responsible for the some of the higher concentrations of fCO2 in the surface layer, although we have no additional evidence to show active remineralisation.

 One of the reasons that the relationship of fCO2 with temperature and salinity is unpredictable and highly variable is that water types with different histories found on the Northeast Greenland Shelf can have similar end-member values for certain parameters.
-For example, meteoric freshwater from the longer fjords has had time to heat up before being advected onto the shelf, with air temperatures in summer as high as 10–12 °C (Rysgaard et al.2003).
+For example, meteoric freshwater from the longer fjords has had time to heat up before being advected onto the shelf, with air temperatures in summer as high as 10–12 °C (Rysgaard et al., 2003).
 Atlantic Water (AW) from the return current also has temperatures of over 4 °C and a salinity of 35.
 Eurasian Basin Atlantic Water (EBAW), i.e. Arctic Atlantic Water that has circumnavigated the Eurasian Basin and has lost heat, is cold but has a salinity of 34.8.
-This is very close to the AW salinity (34.8/35=0.99).
+This is very close to the AW salinity ().
 This proportion is similar to that between their respective total alkalinities.
-EBAW has an AT of 2274 µmol kg−1 (Jones et al., 2008), while AW has an AT of 2317 µmol kg−1 (Jones et al., 2021), which gives a proportion of 0.98 (2274/2317=0.98).
+EBAW has an AT of 2274 µmol kg−1 (Jones et al., 2008), while AW has an AT of 2317 µmol kg−1 (Jones et al., 2021), which gives a proportion of 0.98 ().
 This 1 % difference may show that AT and S remain conservative as AW is transported across the Arctic Ocean; however, a difference of 1 % may also turn out to be the result of additional process(es) rendering AT nonconservative, as this layer is so heavily diluted.
-The region is also known for its small diameter (5–10 km) and deep penetrating eddies that can reach down to over 1000 m off the shelf (Wadhams et al.2002; Gascard et al.2002; Rudels et al.2005).
+The region is also known for its small diameter (5–10 km) and deep penetrating eddies that can reach down to over 1000 m off the shelf (Wadhams et al., 2002; Gascard et al., 2002; Rudels et al., 2005).
 With our sampling density (distances between stations that are frequently over 30 km), such features could create heterogeneous results for neighbouring station locations.

 At depths below the surface mixed layer, as defined by the squared Brunt–Väisälä frequency (N2), the AOU and fCO2 are inversely correlated (Fig. 3e).
 This ranges from the remnant of the winter mixed layer, which is supersaturated with respect to dissolved oxygen (AOU > 100 %) and in which the median fCO2 is lower than atmospheric values (383.39 with an IQR of 130.40 µatm), to depths where AOU < 80 % and the fCO2 has a median of 453.32 with an IQR of 119.61 µatm.
 The maximum AOU corresponds to higher chlorophyll-a fluorescence in the remnant winter mixed layer, indicating that the dissolved bioactive gas concentrations in this layer are at least partially driven by the presence of a DCM (Fig. 4a).
 While surface conditions were variable during the sampling period, in terms of sea ice fraction and temperature (Fig. 2), the region off the shelf, to the east of the EGC, is generally associated with warmer temperatures and higher salinity, whereas waters across the shelf itself have colder surface temperatures.
 Sea ice is most persistent in the north.
 The first part of the sampling period had warmer surface temperatures on the shelf itself, especially in the south along the coast (Fig. 2a).
 In addition, this period (before 13 September) had more stations further from land (Fig. 4b) and closer to the EGC (Fig. 4c) and generally exhibited higher fCO2 values.